 Will’s professional interests span a vast spectrum within the applied sciences, and he is proficient in many areas, including mechanical, electrical, and electronic engineering as well as computer science.
 Will’s work with Thrive-IP® has supported clients in many industries including medical therapeutics, pharmaceuticals, energy storage, and advanced applied physics.
 Will is particularly interested in promoting technological advances in maritime and power production industries as well as in cybersecurity, industrial automation and the Internet of Things.
-Will is currently pursuing professional licensing as an attorney with the Virginia State Bar, where he will continue to represent Thrive-IP® clients and their intellectual property interests from the Norfolk area of Virginia.
+Following a year and a half-long mentorship in the practice of law with focus on Intellectual Property under the supervision of Dr. Stipkala, Will achieved licensing as an attorney in the Commonwealth of Virginia in 2020, where he now represents Thrive IP® clients and their intellectual property interest from the Norfolk area of Virginia.